oaimli/oaimli.github.io/index.md

 #### Research Interests

 My research interest falls in developing machine learning models mainly with deep neural networks for natural language processing, which is a sub-field in artificial intelligence with the aim of helping machines understand and generate natural language like human beings.
-In these years, the doctoral research is focused on neural document modeling and abstractive summarization.
-The target is to automatically identify the essence of texts and generate high-quality textual summaries in an abstractive fashion, which would help to cope with information overload in the era of knowledge explosion.
+In these years, the research during my PhD is focused on natural langauge generation, with special interests in text summarization.

 #### Selected Publications